tiangolo/full-stack/docker-swarm-cluster-deploy.md

 admin:$apr1$89eqM5Ro$CxaFELthUKV21DpI3UTQO.
 ```

-* Create an environment variable with the name of the host to be used later (you might have created it already), e.g.:
+* Create an environment variable with the name of the host (you might have created it already), e.g.:

 ```bash
 export USE_HOSTNAME=dog.example.com
 # or if you have your $HOSTNAME variable configured:
 export USE_HOSTNAME=$HOSTNAME
 ```

+* You will access the service at `cadvisor.<your hostname>`, e.g. `cadvisor.dog.example.com`.
+So, make sure that your DNS records point `cadvisor.<your hostname>` to one of the IPs of the cluster.
+Better if it is the IP where the Traefik service runs.

 * Start the service with: